Accounting and tax

-- An Indian LLC must be setup with a minimum of 2 directors and 2 shareholders.
+- An Indian business setup must have atleast 2 directors and 2 shareholders.
 While all shareholders can be foreigners, at least 1 director must be an Indian resident;

 - If the share capital of the company exceeds US$811,600 (INR 50,000,000), a resident company secretary must be appointed;